Senior Softball-USA is dedicated to providing the best umpires in the sport.

 • Teams must meet the minimum for their division.
 It is either ten or eleven players.
 Should the team be short-handed one, they may

-continue to play.
+continue to play no more than one player short.
 An out will be declared the first time only for that spot.

 • If a player is ejected an out will be declared each time his/her turn at bat comes up.